Last Updated on April 19, 2023

 Event Info

-Two traditions are the Tree Lighting Ceremony on the first night at 5:00 pm and the Yule Log Ceremony on December 16.
+Two traditions are the Tree Lighting Ceremony on the first night at 5:30 p.m. and the Yule Log Ceremony on December 14.
 You don’t want to miss these special events!

-There are no specific food vendors for the Christmas Town displays, but you can find restaurants in McAdenville and in nearby Gastonia.
+There are no specific food vendors for the Christmas Town displays, but you can find restaurants in McAdenville and nearby Gastonia.

 More Christmas Lights Displays

-- Mike’s Farm Hayride and Dinner Show at Mike’s Farm in Beulaville (November 17 to December 23)
+- Mike’s Farm Hayride and Dinner Show at Mike’s Farm in Beulaville (November 14 to December 23)

-- Tryon Resort Winterfest in Mill Spring (November 17 to January 1)
+- Tryon Resort Winterfest in Mill Spring (November 29 to January 1)

-- Holiday Lights at the Cape Fear Botanical Garden in Fayetteville (December 2 to 22)
+- Holiday Lights at the Cape Fear Botanical Garden in Fayetteville (December 5 to 22)

-- Lights & Luminaries in Dillsboro (December 2 to 3 and 9 to 10)
+- Lights & Luminaries in Dillsboro (December 6-7 and 13-14)

-- Crystal Coast Christmas Flotilla in Beaufort (December 3)
+- Crystal Coast Christmas Flotilla in Beaufort (December 7)

-- Christmas in the Park in Fayetteville (Dates TBA)
+- Christmas in the Park in Fayetteville (December 8-12 and 15-19)

-- Winterfest Flotilla in Southport (Date TBA)
+- Winterfest Flotilla in Southport (December 14)

 Read More: Christmas in Fayetteville